15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 10. Cuba Street Is the Heart

-Wellington's bohemian pedestrian street — independent cafes, vintage shops, street art, buskers, and the famous Bucket Fountain sculpture.
-Free to wander.
-This is where the city's personality lives.
+Wellington's bohemian pedestrian street brings together independent cafes, vintage shops, street art, buskers, and the famous Bucket Fountain sculpture.
+It's free to wander, and it's where the city's personality lives.
 Best on a Saturday morning.

 11. The Craft Beer Scene Is Serious

 Wellington has more craft breweries per capita than anywhere in New Zealand.
 Garage Project Taproom (Aro Valley, 18 taps, $12-15/pint) is the flagship.
-ParrotDog for experimental IPAs.
-Fork & Brewer for brewpub pizza.
-Golding's Free Dive for a tiny bar with big flavors.
+ParrotDog handles experimental IPAs, Fork & Brewer does brewpub pizza, and Golding's Free Dive is a tiny bar with big flavors.

-The craft beer trail covers ~20 venues in a walkable area.
-Wellington Beer Week (June) is the annual celebration.
+The craft beer trail covers ~20 venues in a walkable area, and Wellington Beer Week (June) is the annual celebration.

 12. Don't Sleep on the Asian Food

 Wellington's Asian food scene is quietly excellent.
-KC Cafe on Cuba Street for Malaysian.
-Dragons for yum cha.
-Mr. Go's for late-night Korean fried chicken.
+Head to KC Cafe on Cuba Street for Malaysian, Dragons for yum cha, and Mr. Go's for late-night Korean fried chicken.
 The night markets at Left Bank occasionally feature pan-Asian street food.

 Practical